grafana/tutorials/content/tutorials/stream-metrics-from-telegraf-to-grafana.md

     Authorization = "Bearer <Your API Key>"
 ```

-Make sure replacing `<Your API Key>` placeholder with your actual API key.
-Save this config into file and run Telegraf pointing to it.
+Make sure replacing `<Your API Key>` placeholder with your actual API key created in previous step.
+Save this config into `telegraf.conf` file and run Telegraf pointing to this config file.
 Telegraf will periodically (once in a second) report the state of total CPU usage on a host to Grafana (which is supposed to be running on `http://localhost:3000`).

 Inside Grafana Influx data is converted to Grafana data frames and then frames are published to Grafana Live channels.
 In this case the channel where CPU data will be published to is `stream/telegraf/cpu`.
 The `stream` scope is constant, the `telegraf` namespace is the last part of API url set in Telegraf configuration (`http://localhost:3000/api/live/push/telegraf`) and the path is `cpu` - the name of a measurement.